 (d) Press the TEST button (then RESET button) every month to assure proper operation.
-If the Indicator light does not go out and come back on or if the GFCI cannot be reset, then it must be replaced.
+If the Status Indicator Light does not turn White when the RESET button is depressed and then released, or the GFCI cannot be reset, it must be replaced.